Kaktushose/jda-commands/wiki/docs/misc/logging.md

 java.util.logging.ConsoleHandler.level = FINE
 ```

-Then add this to your jvm args:
+Then add this to your JVM args:
 `-Djava.util.logging.config.file=<your_path_to_logging.properties>`

-For example, your java command could look like this:
+For example, your Java command could look like this:

 ```shell
 java -Djava.util.logging.config.file=./app/src/main/resources/logging.properties -jar myBot.jar
 ```

+!!! danger
+    Using the fallback logger is not recommended.
+As said before, consult the [JDA documentation](https://jda.wiki/setup/logging/)
+    on how to setup proper logging.